aarxv-999/IDAI107-1000197-Aarav-1000199-Yash-1000198-Anish-1000319-Samanyu-1000194-Akshith/README.md

 ---

 ## Usage Instructions
 - Login to the dashboard as any of the roles (Admin, Chef, Manager, Staff, Customer).
-(The staff code "staffcode123" is needed to log into any role other than User.
-For the sake of this project, the code has been hard coded although for a future implementation we plan to make this dynamically generated for safety)
 - Use the sidebar to navigate to different modules:
   - AI Menu Generator
   - Leftover Tracker